PunarvasuS/DataStructures/docs/tps.md

   - open source
   - open access
 - Creative Commons
-  - free licenses - you can say how others can use your IP</li>
+  - free licenses - you can say how others can use your IP
-- Open Source</li>
+- Open Source
-  - free for anyone to use</li>
+  - free for anyone to use
-  - may be redistributed and modified</li>
+  - may be redistributed and modified
 - Open Access</li>
-  - online research output</li>
+  - online research output
-  - free of all access restrictions</li>
+  - free of all access restrictions
-  - free of many restrictions on use (copyright or license restrictions)</li>
+  - free of many restrictions on use (copyright or license restrictions)

 #### TPS Questions